baky0905/personal-website/blog/2021-02-28-data-engineering-part1.md

 The upcoming posts will consist of writing about:

-  - Python functions and modules that process the data from Kaggle, combine tweets and satelite images into a single file acting as a source of streaming data, and building a python program that will send requests to an Azure API endpoint.
+  - Python functions and modules that process the data from Kaggle, combine tweets and satellite images into a single file acting as a source of streaming data and building a python program that will send requests to an Azure API endpoint.

   -  Azure streaming data pipeline that:
        - Ingests tweets from the local source client via Azure API management having an Azure Function as a backend.